 One of the main drawbacks of solid-state reduction is that it has a lower threshold for impurities.
 To raise the purity rate, treat the material with a chemical agent.

-React with a reducing agent like sulfur dioxide to strip the metal of its electrons and form highly-adherent porous particles.
+React with a reducing agent to strip the metal of its electrons and form highly-adherent porous particles.
 Grind the resulting material into a finer powder and anneal it to obtain metal powder purity of up to 99.5%.
 Purity is particularly crucial for new high-tech industries like lithium-ion battery manufacturing.

 Complete metal powder manufacturing with sintering